Hérouville-Saint-Clair

 Hérouville-Saint-Clair (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

 It is a suburb of the city of Caen, and lies adjacent to it in a northeasterly direction, along the west side of the Canal de Caen à la Mer.
 Its inhabitants are called Hérouvillais.

-Just across the canal from Hérouville is a Renault Trucks manufacturing plant, which is situated between the canal and the Orne River.
+Just across the canal from Hérouville is a Renault Trucks manufacturing plant, which is situated between the canal and the river Orne.
 Just east of the river is the town of Colombelles.